digidem/mapeo-core/README.md

 Valid `opts` include:

+- `opts.createFile` (boolean): a flag used by `replicateFromFile` to indicate that the target file needs to be created before attempting to sync with it, as opposed to using some pre-existing file created in a different context.

 - `opts.projectKey` (string): a unique identifier that prohibits sync with a syncfile that declares a different project ID.
 If either side doesn't have a project ID set, sync will be permitted.